Monuments to Spanish conquerors teeter in New Mexico

 SANTA FE, N.M.
-(AP) — Statues of Spanish conqueror Juan de Oñate are confronting a new wave of criticism in New Mexico as an affront to indigenous people and an obstacle to greater racial harmony.
+(AP) — Statues of Spanish conqueror Juan de Oñate are facing a new wave of criticism in New Mexico as an affront to indigenous people and an obstacle to greater racial harmony.

-The Red Nation advocacy group for Native American rights was planning a protest Monday evening to urge authorities to remove a statue on Oñate on horseback outside a cultural center at the norther New Mexico community of Alcalde.
+The Red Nation advocacy group for Native American rights was planning a protest Monday evening to urge authorities to remove a statue of Oñate on horseback outside a cultural center in the northern New Mexico community of Alcalde.

 A separate demonstration in Albuquerque was aimed at the removal of another Oñate likeness that is part of a caravan of Spanish colonists set in bronze outside a city museum.